MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/storage-blob-readme.md

 ---
-title: Azure Blob Storage for JavaScript Readme
+title: Azure Storage Blob client library for JavaScript
-description: Reference for Azure Storage modules for JavaScript
+keywords: Azure, JavaScript, SDK, API, storage, storage-blob
 author: maggiepint
 ms.author: magpint
-manager: twolley
-ms.date: 03/12/2020
+ms.date: 04/16/2020
 ms.topic: article
 ms.prod: azure
 ms.technology: azure
-ms.devlang: javascript
+ms.devlang: JavaScript
 ms.service: storage
 ---

-# Azure Blob Storage for JavaScript Readme - Version 12.1.1
+ # Azure Storage Blob client library for JavaScript - Version 12.1.1

 Azure Storage Blob is Microsoft's object storage solution for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data.
 Unstructured data is data that does not adhere to a particular data model or definition, such as text or binary data.